Explainer: What happened in the Supreme Court on Friday (and what is the MCI bribery case)?

 Advocate Kamini Jaiswal also moved a similar petition, which was mentioned on Thursday morning before a two-judge bench headed by Justice Chalameswar for urgent hearing.
 Given the seriousness of the matter, the judge decided to take up the petition in the afternoon.
 Subsequently, this bench referred the matter to a larger five-judge Constitution bench.
 In the order, Justice Chalameswar said the Constitution bench so formed should consist of the five senior-most judges of the Supreme Court.
 The petitioners wanted such a bench to exclude Chief Justice Deepak Misra, who had handled cases related to the Medical Council of India earlier this year.

-The petitioners believed there would be a conflict of interest if Misra was involved in either hearing the case or even in putting together the bench that would hear it.
+The petitioners believed there would be a conflict of interest if Misra was involved in hearing the case.
 However, no comments were made about this in the order.

 Even as Justice Chelameshwar was hearing the case, the Supreme Court registry placed before him a note that carried a copy of other proceedings – which were not revealed to those in attendance – signed by Chief Justice Deepak Misra.
 It later emerged that this was a note from the Supreme Court registrar, relating to a technality on how matters of “mentioning” are to be handled.